databrary/www/databrary/input/pages/access/guide/investigators/release/asking/email.md

-Title: Sample Email for Re-consenting Participants
+Title: Post-Visit Release Email
-Brief: Email for Re-consenting
+Brief: Post-visit Release
 Order: 3233

 Sometimes researchers cannot obtain release from participants for sharing at the time of the visit.
 When it is possible to recontact families to re-consent them to ask for their Databrary release, we have created language that can be used to communicate to parents to ask for their release to share video data with Databrary.